cozy1/rocksmith-custom-game-toolkit/README.md

 rocksmith-custom-game-mods
 ==========================

-Custom Game Mods for Rocksmith 2014
+Custom Game Toolkit for Rocksmith 2014

+Details on this project can be found at: 	goo.gl/e9HTls